 The inner walls of the main temple are covered with gold sheet on three sides.
 There are many galleries with lakhs of 'Saligrams'.
 The surrounding Temples are dedicated to various Gods and Goddesses connected with the epic Ramayana.

 The second-most visited Hindu pilgrimage destination in India, Mata Vaishno Devi Cave Temple is situated in the Trikuta Hills in Katra, Jammu & Kashmir.
 Hindu devotees from all over the world visit this famed religious site where the Mother Goddess or Mata Vaishno Devi is said to fulfill their wishes.
-This religious place is considered the most important Shaktipeeth as it is believed, here the skull of the Goddess Sati fell.

 At Mata Vaishno Devi Cave, the goddess is in the form of a five and a half feet tall rock which has three heads or the Pines.
 On Mata Vaishno Devi pilgrimage, devotees make traditional offerings to Mata of chunri (a red colored drape), sarees, dry fruits, silver or gold ornaments, Cholas, flowers, etc.